 - 6 large tomatillos, peeled, washed, and chopped

-- 3 dried ancho chiles, soaked and seeded
+- 3 dried ancho chilies, soaked and seeded

-- 3 dried guajillo chiles, soaked and seeded
+- 3 dried guajillo chilies, soaked and seeded

 - 1 14- ounce can diced tomatoes, undrained